 - Go back to the Music app & see if your music comes back

-Make sure that you sign into iTunes with the SAME Apple ID that you use for your Apple Music membership and have your iCloud Music Library turned on.
+Make sure that you sign in to iTunes or macOS Catalina+ Finder/Music app with the SAME Apple ID that you use for your Apple Music membership and have your iCloud Music Library turned on.

 If you have a Mac, go to iTunes > Preferences, and turn ON iCloud Music Library here too.
 It’s located on the General Tab underneath Library Name.
 Toggling iCloud Music Library ON should bring back all your Apple Music and usually remember which songs were downloaded locally to your computer or device.